swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 In addition to conforming to `Sendable`, a distributed function's parameters and its return type are all required to conform to the [`Codable` protocol](https://developer.apple.com/documentation/swift/codable).
 A codable value supports serialization and deserialization, which is nessecary in order to maintain location transparency.
 For example, servicing a method call on a distributed actor instance can involve sending the arguments to another process and awaiting a response.

-Like a regular actor method, an expression that calls a distributed function is  treated as `async` from outside of the actor's isoalation.
-But for a distributed actor, such calls are _also_ treated as `throws` when outside of the actor's isolation, because a request to call a distributed method is not guaranteed to recieve a response.
+Like a regular actor method, an expression that calls a distributed function is  treated as `async` from outside of the actor's isolation.
+But for a distributed actor, such calls are _also_ treated as `throws` when outside of the actor's isolation, because a request to call a distributed method is not guaranteed to receive a response.
 The underlying process that hosts the distributed actor instance may be on another machine that crashed, or a connection may be lost, etc. To help make this clear, consider the following example, which contains only the necessary `try` and `await` expressions:

 ```swift
 distributed actor Greeter {